casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

-# Deploying Token Events
+# Token Management
 import useBaseUrl from '@docusaurus/useBaseUrl';

-CEP-47 contract contains a set of event implementations for token management.
-These events occur when contract tries to communicate with dapps and other smart contracts.
-The developers of the smart contract will decide when these events should be emitted and with what types of parameters.
+The NFT contract contains a set of event implementations for token management.
+These events occur when the contract tries to communicate with dApps and other smart contracts.
+The smart contract developers will decide when these events should be emitted and with what types of parameters.

 There are 7 main event implementations for the Casper CEP-47 token contract.
 Those are:
 - [Mint](./events#minting-tokens)